Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

-Now we examine the relationship between $\repzA$ and the induction functor $\cF$ with a twist in $\sC$ (we recall the notion of a twist in the following definition).
-If $\sC$ is a braided tensor category of modules for a vertex operator (super)algebra $V$, then $\sC$ has a twist given by $\theta_W=e^{2\pi i L_W(0)}$ for a module $W$ in $\sC$. \begin{defi}[{see \cite[Definition 8.10.1]{EGNO}}] A \textit{twist}, or \textit{balancing transformation}, is an even natural automorphism $\theta$ of the identity functor on a braided monoidal (super)category which satisfies $\theta_{\sunit}=1_{\sunit}$ and the \textit{balancing equation}
+Now we examine the relations between $\repzA$, the induction functor, and a twist on $\sC$ (we recall the notion of a twist in the following definition).
+If $\sC$ is a braided tensor category of modules for a vertex operator (super)algebra, then $\sC$ has a twist given by $\theta_W=e^{2\pi i L_W(0)}$ for any module $W$ in $\sC$. \begin{defi}[{see \cite[Definition 8.10.1]{EGNO}}] A \textit{twist}, or \textit{balancing transformation}, is an even natural automorphism $\theta$ of the identity functor on $\sC$ which satisfies $\theta_{\sunit}=1_{\sunit}$ and the \textit{balancing equation}

 for all objects $W_1$, $W_2$.